 Poison ivy, poison oak, and poison sumac are plants that can cause a skin rash upon contact.
-The red, itchy rash often shows up in lines or streaks and may cause fluid-filled blisters or large, raised hives.
+The red, itchy rash often shows up in lines or streaks.
+It may cause fluid-filled blisters or large, raised hives.

-The rash is caused by an allergic reaction to an oil in poison ivy, oak, and sumac.
-The rash may occur when your child touches the plant or clothing, pet fur, sporting gear, gardening tools, or other objects that have come in contact with one of these plants.
+The rash is caused by an allergic reaction to an oil in these plants.
+The rash may occur when your child touches a plant or touches objects that have come in contact with these plants.
+Common examples include clothing, pet fur, sporting gear, or gardening tools.

-Your child cannot catch or spread the rash, even if he or she touches it or the blister fluid, because the plant oil will already have been absorbed or washed off the skin.
-The rash may seem to be spreading, but either it is still developing from earlier contact or your child has touched something that still has the plant oil on it.
+Your child can't catch or spread the rash by touching the rash or the blister fluid.
+The plant oil will already have been absorbed or washed off the skin.
+The rash may seem to be spreading because it's still developing from earlier contact or because your child has touched something that still has the plant oil on it.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.